bmeurant/technical-docs/software-architecture/architectural-principles/twelve-factor-app.md

 ### Examples
 *   Storing user session data in a shared, external datastore like Redis, rather than in the application's local memory.
 *   Any file uploads should be stored in a distributed file system like Amazon S3, not on the local filesystem of a process.
-*   The use of "sticky sessions" in a load balancer is a clear violation of this principle, as it attempts to route a user to the same stateful process for every request.
+*   The use of "sticky sessions" in a [[load-balancing|load balancer]] is a clear violation of this principle, as it attempts to route a user to the same stateful process for every request.

 ## VII.
 Port Binding